-BTP has edged back into "very long" territory vs merely "long" pre-roll (it's typically long/very long).
-Trade indicative of short setting was seen last week.
+BTP structural positioning has dipped into long vs previously "very long" territory.
+Trade indicative of short-setting was seen last week.

 MNI Pi (Positioning indicator)

 Explanation: MNI Pi provides an estimate of the fast money positioning in futures markets.
 Conceptually, the calculation looks first at the general direction of the bond market.
 For example, if prices are rising they can be fresh buyers or short covering.
 If open interest is rising as market prices improve, then we assume that fresh buyers are arriving.
 By contrast, if markets rise because of short covering, then open interest would fall.
 More specifically, MNI looks at correlations between daily changes in open interest and market direction over a six week period.
 We use front-month open interest and we exclude particularly heavy contract rolling days.
 These calculations are for guidance only and are not trade recommendations in any way.